 It depends on your personal circumstances and preference.
 There is no legal requirement to have it, but it could save you a lot of money.
 Ask yourself:

 Are you already covered?
 Check to see if you have car insurance with motor legal protection.
-Sometimes legal expenses are already included with your standard car insurance policy.
+Sometimes legal expenses are already included with your standard car insurance policy

 Do you have a comprehensive policy?
 If yes, then you are less likely to need legal cover.
 If not, work out whether it would be cheaper to upgrade your cover to comprehensive, or add legal expenses insurance